immutant/immutant.org/tutorials/logging.md

 ### Modifying the WildFly logging configuration

-[WildFly provides a very sophisticated logging system that nobody completely understands][tweet].
+WildFly provides a very sophisticated logging system that nobody completely understands.
 It's possible to configure hierarchical, categorized log message routing, complex file rotation, syslog integration, SMTP notifications, SNMP traps, JMS, JMX and much more.
 Obviously, most of that is far beyond the scope of this document.
 Instead, we refer you to the WildFly [logging documentation].

 ### Disabling the logging subsystem in WildFly